 - The source(s) of your income

-- Other costs of the transaction (lawyer’s fee, inspection charges, etc.)
+- Other transaction costs (lawyer’s fee, inspection charges, etc.)

 For a quick overview and a comparison, you could use online mortgage payment calculators.
 These will help you a lot in your decision-making stage.